LaxarJS/ax-popup-widget/README.md

 *R10.1* The widget MUST disable the tab navigation to elements of widgets which are in the page below the popup.
 The widget MUST allow the navigation to the elements below through configuration.

-*R10.2* It MUST be possible to navigate with the tab key from the last suitable element to the first suitable element of the AxPopupWidget and its included widgets.
+*R10.2* It MUST be possible to navigate with the tab key from the last suitable element to the first suitable element of the laxar-popup-widget and its included widgets.
 The `tabindex` attribute of the child DOM elements MUST be considered.

 ### 11. Prevent the Body Scrolling (preventBodyScrolling)